kantu-lang/kantu/README.md

 ## Why Kantu?

-Kantu allows you to enforce extremely precise statically checked conditions on your code.
+With Kantu, you can specify extremely precise properties about the behavior of your code, and the compiler will check those properties at compile-time.
+Think "type system on steroids."

-We are all familiar with static (i.e., compile-time) checks in some form or another.
+We are all familiar with compile-time checks in some form or another.
+Among the most famous is type checking.
-For example, consider the following Rust code
+Consider the following Rust code

 ```rust
 /// Returns the index of `target` in `list`,